remzije-sulejmanoska/remzije-sulejmanoska/README.md

 Computer Science graduate focused on **Machine Learning, Data Science, Explainable AI, and Trustworthy AI**.
 I'm interested in how we make ML models not just accurate, but interpretable, auditable, and privacy-aware — and I like taking that from theory (formal specs, thesis-level analysis) all the way to a working, deployed system.

-Currently looking toward graduate study in Machine Learning / AI.
+Currently looking toward graduate study in Data Science and Artificial Intelligence.

 ---